 You should exercise a high degree of caution in Xaisomboun district, east of Vang Vieng, due to the potential for attacks by bandits.
 Travel is not permitted without a permit from the Lao authorities.

 Money and valuables

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
 Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work overseas.
 The ANZ Bank has a head office and various ATMs in Vientiane and an office in Pakse.
-There are few ATMs that accept foreign credit and debit cards outside of Vientiane, and those that do may be out of order.
+Only a small number of ATMs outside of Vientiane accept foreign credit and debit cards, and those that do may be out of order.